Writing EXamples:

 Mission: OSU’s Be the Street (BTS) is a community-engaged performance project dedicated to creating collaborative spaces with and for the community within the Hilltop neighborhood through storytelling.

 During this semester, I developed branding and a logo for promo materials for the performance event as one of my projects.
-Weekly teaching and facilitating devising meetings with the Our Lady of Guadalupe Center with Sebastian Munoz and Bryan Ortiz.
-I intended to apply my understanding of inclusive, adaptive, and expansive pedagogy in community movement practices.
+Weekly teaching and facilitating devising meetings with the Our Lady of Guadalupe Center with Sebastian Munoz, Bryan Ortiz and myself.
+I intended to utilize my understanding of inclusive, adaptive, and expansive pedagogy in community movement practices.
 My mentors, Dr. Nyama McCarthy-Brown, Hannah Kosstrin, Theresa Delgadillo, Norah Zuniga-Shaw, and Crystal Perkins, are re-negotiating how I understand community practices in institutional dance, and I am especially thankful.
 Much of the theoretical analysis in many different directions (fandom, funeral industry, digital media, archeology, philosophy, Dance History, pedagogy, and WGS) started at Cornish, but having a more expansive lens with the historical records helps while also being challenged to discourse about it, rough (at least for me).
-Movement and music were first; speaking takes a lot of practice, and people often find it hard to understand me.

 On the devising performance with the community end.
 Our time over the 15 weeks was to create a 20-minute performance piece based on roots, home, and identity.
 We ended up devising movements to embody the terms.
 Working with Bryan Ortiz, a visual artist, and Sebastian Munoz, Romance Languages, was enjoyable.
 This piece would be performed at the end of the semester at Steamworks Factory.
 We worked with Albany Park Theater to develop different strategies on how facilitators can give space for our community participants to control how the performance shapes itself.
 At the end of our time together, we created a piece made from music, songs, and installation called “Vengo de…”.
 We watched our participants engage with different art forms and reconnect with their creative voices during this time, which was awesome.